HenryLok0/CodeState/README.md

 # Tip: For large projects, use --cache on the first run to build the cache for much faster repeated analysis
 codestate --cache
 # After the cache is built, subsequent queries (like --details, --html, --contributors, etc.) will automatically use the cache
+# If there is no cache data, every command will scan the entire project again, which can be very slow for large projects.
 codestate --details
 # To rebuild the cache (e.g., after major refactoring or if the cache is outdated), delete the cache folder
 codestate --cache-delete